YU (YU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 YU Historical Price

-According to the latest data gathered on YU live price page, the current price of YU is 0.999426USD.
-The circulating supply of YU(YU) is 38.02M YU , giving it a market capitalization of $38.00M.
+According to the latest data gathered on YU live price page, the current price of YU is 0.999223USD.
+The circulating supply of YU(YU) is 38.04M YU , giving it a market capitalization of $38.01M.

 - 30 Days0.00%$ --$ 1.0009$ 0.998945